 Drying Rose Hips Without an Oven

 No oven?
 No problem.
-Here’s two more methods for drying rose hips, no extra electricity required:
+Here are two more methods for drying rose hips, with no extra electricity required:

 - In the Sun: To dry rose hips in the sun, simply spread them out in a place where they are exposed to sunlight for as long as possible.
 If you are drying them outside, be sure to place some sort of protection over them, like a net, to stop birds from stealing them.